JDinhGit/TempSensor/index.md

 All completed assignments are also found on documentaion

 November 27 2018 - Today was my powerpoint presentation.
 Although I was nervous, as soon as I started I became much more relaxed and went through with it.
-As of right now I'm on track with my <a href="https://github.com/JDinhGit/TempSensor/blob/master/Documentation/JohnsonGnattChart.mpp">project schedule </a>.
+As of right now I'm on track with my <a href="https://github.com/JDinhGit/TempSensor/blob/master/Documentation/JohnsonGnattChart.mpp">project schedule </a>.<br>
+<a href="https://github.com/JDinhGit/TempSensor/blob/master/Documentation/HTU21D-F%20Humidity%252FTemperature%20Sensor%20Presentation.pptx">Powerpoint Presentation</a>

 November 26 2018 - After 5 attempts I was finally able to make a proper enclosure, due to improper measuring and overall being a bit too aggressive on it, I would break it.
 Pictures will up soon.